 To produce a video or photo with a time and date stamp, you can download an application to your device.
 View an example of what the time and date stamp should look like.
 “Timestamp Camera Enterprise” is an example of a free app that will produce the required information.
 You can download it using the links below:

 By website only.

 EFFECTIVE JANUARY 1, 2022: you must submit your completed complaint and all supporting evidence using the Idling Complaint System within 90 days from the date of observation.
 Submissions after 90 days from the date of observation MAY be rejected.

-If there is no license plate or company information, what should I include on the form?
+If there is no license plate, what should I include on the form?

 What happens after I submit my complaint?

 Where DEP issues the summons, you will be informed of the summons number and hearing date.
 You may need to be available in person or by phone to testify.
 If the summons is upheld, the respondent must pay the penalty in order for you to receive payment for your complaint, You should submit your request for payment to OATH.
 If the summons is dismissed, you are not entitled to any payment.

 You should submit your request to OATH using this e-mail address, penaltyprocessing@OATH.nyc.gov.
 Include in your e-mail, your name and address, the summons number and that you are the citizen who submitted the complaint to DEP.